vinodf2f/vinodf2f/README.md

 ### Hi there 👋

-- I am Vinod, A frontend developer with 4+ years of experience working from Bangalore, India.
+- I am Vinod, A frontend developer with 5+ years of experience working from Dubai,UAE.
 I hold a Bachelor of Engineering degree in Information Technology.
 I enjoy learning by building projects and have experience working with JavaScript apps, including React.js, React Native, and Next.js, Typescript

  - Skilled in creating dynamic, interactive boxes for seamless user experiences across platforms leveraging modern technologies and frameworks to develop impactful solutions that drive business growth.
 When I am not wirting logic, I travel and explore new places.
+Know more about me [here](https://vinodyevatikar.live/)